Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

 6. **Approve or Request Changes:**
    - If satisfied, **approve** the PR
-   - If changes needed, **request changes** with specific feedback
+   - If changes needed, **request changes** with specific feedback.
+Make sure to tag `@copilot` in the review and Copilot will immediately pick it up and start working on the changes!
-   - Copilot can iterate based on your feedback!

 ### 🤖 Using GitHub Copilot Code Review Agent